widop/WidopFrameworkExtraBundle/README.md

 The supported annotations are :

+ - @XmlHttpRequest: Checks if the request is an XML HTTP Request.
- - JsonTemplate: Converts the controller result to a JSON response.
+ - @JsonTemplate: Converts the controller result to a JSON response.

 # Installation